 Custobar’s RFM matrix allows you to identify your new, VIP, passive and “lost” customers based on when they have been active and how often they have purchased, and quickly launch campaigns to reach these different groups.
 You can identify and compare these groups and immediately see where the most revenue is coming from.

 The terminology used in the RFM data is the following:

-* Recency: The freshness of the relationship between your brand and your customer; when your customer last bought a product from you (online or offline)
+- Recency – The freshness of the relationship between your brand and your customer; based on the date when your customer last made a purchase from you (online or offline)

-* Frequency: The measure of demand; how many times your customers have bought from you
+- Frequency – The measure of demand; how many times your customer has bought from you

-The RFM can show data for all customers, but it can also be setup to split specific audiences data, if you want to keep a close look at selected segments of your customer base.
-Just contact [email protected] with the data you want to see there and we will take care of it for you.
+The RFM matrix shows data for all customers, but it can also be set up to split specific audiences data if you want to keep a close look at selected segments of your customer base.
+It is possible to add specific audiences to the RFM matrix and you can contact Custobar support to learn more.

 Here you can see a quick summary of the KPIs for your saved audiences.
-Just like for the RFM Matrix, [email protected] can take care of setting up the environment to your liking once you have specific audiences in mind.
+Just like for the RFM matrix, it is possible to add specific audiences to the KPI's and you can contact Custobar support to learn more.